shuup.apps package

 Settings

-To define settings for a Shuup Application, add a settings.py
+To define settings for a Shuup Application, add a settings.py file

 to your app and define each setting as a module level variable with